 We teach the dogs the VERY important, in fact, vital, job of staying on a boundary until released and we want to share with you the top tips and super tricks that will supercharge the learning and ensure the end result is exactly as we want it.
-We couldn't live without them and we are pretty training your dog is boundary games.
+We couldn't live without them and we are pretty A very important aspect of developing an arousal balance, an on/off switch, in training your dog is boundary games sure you won't be able to either once you get this journey started!